 Needless to say, there are many, many more.

-Now consider what it would look like to take any of these thoughts and consider if something contradictory could also be true.
+Now think about what it would look like to take any of these thoughts and consider if something contradictory could also be true.
 This is not replacing the thought with another thought that is true instead.
-Rather, it is sitting with the contradiction that both are true.
+Rather, it is sitting with the contradiction; the fact that both are true.

 - I will never be happy in the way I imagined, and I am still capable of happiness.

 - My friends are not providing me the grief support I need right now, but they have been good friends in the past and may be capable of being good friends again.

 - No one understands my grief, but they may still be able to help me in other ways.